-If a stockholder, present in person or by proxy, abstains on a matter, such stockholder's shares of common stock, although included in the quorum, will not be voted on such matter.
+If a stockholder, present by virtual participation or by proxy, abstains on a matter, such stockholder's shares of common stock, although included in the quorum, will not be voted on such matter.
 Thus, an abstention from voting on either Proposal 2, 3 or 4 has the same effect as a vote "against" the matter.

-Brokers or other nominees who hold shares of our common stock for a beneficial owner have the discretion to vote on routine proposals when they have not received voting instructions from the beneficial owner at least ten days prior to the Annual Meeting.
-New York Stock Exchange rules prohibit brokers from voting on Proposals 1, 3 and 4 without receiving instructions from the beneficial owner of the shares.
+Brokers, banks or other nominees who hold shares of our common stock for a beneficial owner have the discretion to vote on routine proposals when they have not received voting instructions from the beneficial owner.
+Applicable rules prohibit brokers from voting on Proposals 1, 3 and 4 without receiving instructions from the beneficial owner of the shares.
 Brokers may vote on Proposal 2 absent instructions from the beneficial owner.

 A broker non-vote occurs when a broker or other nominee does not receive voting instructions from the beneficial owner and does not have the discretion to direct the voting of the shares.
-Broker non-votes will be counted for purposes of calculating whether a quorum is present at the Annual Meeting, but, in the absence of instructions, shares subject to such broker non-votes will not be counted for purposes of determining the number of votes present in person or represented by proxy and entitled to vote with respect to a particular proposal.
+Broker non-votes will be counted for purposes of calculating whether a quorum is present at the Annual Meeting, but, in the absence of instructions, shares subject to such broker non-votes will not be counted for purposes of determining the number of votes present by virtual participation or represented by proxy and entitled to vote with respect to a particular proposal.
 Thus, a broker non-vote will not impact our ability to obtain a quorum.

-In determining whether a proposal has received the requisite number of votes, broker non-votes will have no effect on the outcome of the vote on a proposal that requires a plurality of votes cast (Proposal 1) and will have no effect on the outcome of the vote on a proposal that requires the affirmative vote of a majority of the shares present at the Annual Meeting, in person or by proxy, and entitled to vote (Proposals 3 and 4).
+In determining whether a proposal has received the requisite number of votes, broker non-votes will have no effect on the outcome of the vote on a proposal that requires a plurality of votes cast (Proposal 1) and will have no effect on the outcome of the vote on a proposal that requires the affirmative vote of a majority of the shares present at the Annual Meeting, by virtual participation or by proxy, and entitled to vote (Proposal 2, 3 and 4).